 Whatever her trouble are, a small training product or course can help.
 Remember—you don’t have to solve all her problems, just this one, so keep it simple so you don’t get overwhelmed.

 2. What format does your ideal client prefer for training?
 Your product can be video, audio, written, or any combination.
 It’s completely up to you, but think about what your client might prefer.

 3. What resources do you have that you can repurpose?
 You very likely have blog posts, short reports, eBooks and other material you can quickly pull together to create a complete training.

 If you want a step-by-step guide to creating a digital course, check out Epic Instructor Lab.

-And there you have it folks–Five ways to start creating passive income in your business!
+And there you have it!
+Five ways to create passive income in your business!

 Remember, you don't have to do it all at once.
 Start with just one of these passive income ideas and run with it!

 Be sure to comment below with any questions you may have.
-I would love to help you kick-start your passive income journey in 2018.
+I would love to help you kick-start your passive income journey!